-- Evidence of financial resources from you bank
+- Evidence of financial resources from your bank

 - Evidence of financial resources from your sponsor’s bank, where applicable

-- The receipt for the visa application fee to be paid before your interview
+- The receipt for the visa application fee (must be paid before your interview)

-- Copy of the SEVIS registration and payment confirmation page
+- Copy of your SEVIS registration and payment confirmation page

 Registration in the SEVIS (Student and exchange visitor information system)

 All students must register in the SEVIS as soon as they receive their Form I-20 or DS-2019.
 Make sure your print the confirmation page.

 - Complete the online Form I-901 and pay $180 for a J1 visa or $200 for an F1 visa